-- Is a Realtor Liable for Errors or Omissions?
+- Is An Accountant Liable for Errors or Omissions?

 - Is an Appraiser Responsible for Errors or Omissions?

-- If a Realtor Made An Error or Omission, Can I Sue?
+- If a Lawyer Made An Error or Omission, Can I Sue?

 Understanding What Constitutes As Professional Negligence Including Errors & Omissions or Malpractice

 Professional consultants and advisors, such as lawyers, doctors, accountants, among many others, are imperfect just the same as everybody; however, when a professional makes a mistake, the error or omission may result in death or injury, damage to property, serious financial impact, or sometimes even a combination of these consequences.
 Of course, the type of professional can vary and thus the harm that results from a mistake also varies depending on the type of professional involved; a mistake by a doctor may cause death or injury; a mistake by an engineer may cause a bridge to collapse involving property damage as well as death and injury, and a mistake by an accountant could cause tax reassessments resulting in retroactive interest due among other monetary losses.

 Professionals in a particular field are expected to perform services with a due diligence and reasonable extent of expertise; however, like the law applicable to all concerns involving alleged negligence, professionals are without a duty to perform perfectly; and instead, professionals must only perform reasonably within the circumstances.
 This requirement of reasonableness rather than perfection was stated by the Supreme Court within the case of Hill v.
 Hamilton-Wentworth Regional Police Services Board, 3 SCR 129 where it was said: